India's contracting economy rebooting from coronavirus blow

 “This is a common story in villages where crops have been destroyed by unseasonal rains, leading people to commit suicide,” said Raja Bhaiya, who runs a non-governmental organization to help farmers.

-Compared to the scale of need, government relief has been “meager," Raghruram Rajan, former governor of the Reserve Bank of India, said in a Linked In post.
+Compared to the scale of need, government relief has been “ meagre ," Raghruram Rajan, former governor of the Reserve Bank of India, said in a Linked In post.
 He likened such help to a tonic.

 “When the disease is vanquished, it can help a patient get out of her sickbed faster,” Rajan said.
 “But if a patient has atrophied, a stimulus will have little effect.”